 His 2014 squad was led by senior All-American Bryce Cotton (Tucson, Ariz.).
 Cotton had an amazing senior season in which he led the BIG EAST in assists (5.8) and finished second in scoring (21.8).
 He also led the nation in minutes played (39.9).
 He earned BIG EAST Tournament Most Outstanding Player honors and garnered his second consecutive First Team All-BIG EAST accolade.
 He finished his career ranked fifth overall in scoring at Providence with 1,975 points.
 His teammate, senior Kadeem Batts (Boston, Mass.) also was recognized for his stellar play as he was named All-BIG EAST Second Team.

-Cooley also has been involved with USA Basketball the last three years.
+In addition to coaching the Pan Am Games team in 2019, Cooley has extensive experience with USA Basketball.
 In 2013, he served as a court coach during the USA U19 Training Camp for the World Championships.
 In 2014, Cooley served as an assistant coach for the USA U18 Team which captured a Gold Medal at the FIBA Americas Championship.
-Most recently, he was an assistant coach for the USA U19 Team at the World Championships in Greece.
+He was an assistant coach for the USA U19 Team at the World Championships in Greece in 2015.
 Cooley helped the team win a Gold Medal, his second in as many years.

 Prior to coming to Providence, Cooley guided Fairfield to a school-record 25 wins and a Metro Atlantic Athletic Conference regular season title in 2010-11.
 He was named the 2011 MAAC Coach of the Year.
 He also earned United States Basketball Writers Association (USBWA) District I Coach of the Year honors.
 His 2011 squad finished the season with a 25-8 mark (15-3 MAAC) and advanced to the second round of the NIT.

 In five seasons at Fairfield, Cooley's teams posted a 92-69 mark, including a 58-32 record in MAAC action.
 Cooley became the first Fairfield head coach to guide the team to a .500 or better mark in MAAC action in each of his first five seasons.
 In 2009-10, he led the Stags to a 23-11 mark and the team's first post-season berth since 2003.
-In that win, Fairfield set a NCAA Division I post-season record as the team overcame a 27-point, second-half deficit to defeat George Mason in overtime.
 For his efforts in 2010, Cooley was the first recipient of the Ben Jobe Award, presented annually to the top minority men's basketball coach in the nation.
 Prior to taking the Fairfield position, Cooley spent 10 seasons as an assistant coach for Al Skinner.
 He coached for one season at Rhode Island under Skinner (1996-97) and nine seasons as an assistant at Boston College (1997-06), where the Eagles posted a 175-108 mark and advanced to five NCAA Tournaments and one NIT.
 Cooley also helped lead the Eagles to the 2001 BIG EAST Tournament title and three BIG EAST regular season titles (2001, 2003 and 2005).
 In 2004-05, Boston College started the season with a school-record 20 consecutive wins.
 In 2005-06, the Eagles advanced to the Atlantic Coast Conference championship game against Duke.
 At BC, Cooley was instrumental in the recruitment of Troy Bell, a two-time BIG EAST Player of the Year.
 Bell also went on to play professional basketball after leaving Boston College, which included a stint in the NBA with the Memphis Grizzlies.

-A 1994 graduate of Stonehill College, where he was a three-time captain for the basketball team, Cooley began his coaching career at UMass-Dartmouth.
+A 1994 graduate of Stonehill College, he was a three-time captain for the basketball team and was inducted into its Athletic Hall of Fame in 2019.
+Cooley began his coaching career at UMass-Dartmouth.
 He helped lead UMass-Dartmouth to a 25-4 mark and a No. 3 national ranking (1994-95).
 He returned to his alma mater, Stonehill, and served as an assistant coach for one season (1995-96) before joining Skinner's staff at URI.
 Cooley, a native of Providence, attended Central High School and earned two Rhode Island High School Player of the Year honors.
 He also did a post-graduate year (1988-89) at New Hampton Prep. before attending Stonehill.
 He and his wife, Nurys, have one daughter, Olivia, and one son, Isaiah.

 This camp is not owned or operated by Providence College.